usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 or rescue work, pulling a wheelchair, or retrieving dropped items.

-The care or supervision of a service animal is the responsibility of his or her owner, not the public accommodation.A public accommodation may not require an individual with a disability to post a deposit as a condition to permitting a service animal to accompany its owner in a place of public accommodation, even if such deposits are required for pets.
+The care or supervision of a service animal is the responsibility of his or her owner, not the public accommodation.
+A public accommodation may not require an individual with a disability to post a deposit as a condition to permitting a service animal to accompany its owner in a place of public accommodation, even if such deposits are required for pets.